Hindsight bias: Surprise

 Pezzo's sense-making model supports two contradicting ideas of a surprising outcome.
 The results can show a lesser hindsight bias or possibly a reversed effect, where the individual believes the outcome was not a possibility at all.
 The outcome can also lead to the hindsight bias being magnified to have a stronger effect.
 The sense-making process is triggered by an initial surprise.
-If the sense-making process does not complete and the sensory information is not detected or coded [by the individual], the sensation is experienced as a surprise and the hindsight bias has a gradual reduction.
+If the sense-making process is not complete and the sensory information is not detected or coded [by the individual], the sensation is experienced as a surprise and the hindsight bias has a gradual reduction.
 When the sense-making process is lacking, the phenomena of reversed hindsight bias is created.
 Without the sense-making process being present, there is no remnant of thought about the surprise.
 This can lead to a sensation of not believing the outcome as a possibility.

 Personality

 Along with the emotion of surprise, the personality traits of an individual affect hindsight bias.
 A new C model is an approach to figure out the bias and accuracy in human inferences because of their individual personality traits.
 This model integrates accurate personality judgments and hindsight effects as a by-product of knowledge updating.

 During the study, three processes showed potential to explain the occurrence of hindsight effects in personality judgments: